 For funding purposes, the pilot phase is split into different delivery portions – a Japanese funded portion and an Australian funded portion.

-The Australian funded portion is coordinated by Hydrogen Engineering Australia (HEA), a consortium comprised of several highly reputable Project Partners, including Kawasaki Heavy Industries (KHI), J-POWER, Iwatani Corporation, Marubeni Corporation and AGL.
+The Australian funded portion is coordinated by Hydrogen Engineering Australia (HEA), a consortium comprised of several highly reputable Project Partners, including Kawasaki Heavy Industries (KHI), J-POWER, Iwatani Corporation, Marubeni Corporation, Sumitomo Corporation and AGL.
 HEA is a 100 per cent subsidiary of KHI.
 This portion involves refining the hydrogen gas in the Latrobe Valley, transporting it to the Port of Hastings, converting it to liquid and then loading it onto the marine carrier.

 Note: the Australian and Victorian governments are providing funds to the Australian portion.